Updated: Oct 29

 October is Breast Cancer Awareness Month, so we're taking a short break from our coverage of new k-dramas to feature a classic rom-com that tackles this disease, which impacts millions of lives worldwide.
-Unlike other k-dramas that merely use breast cancer as a plot device, Jealousy Incarnate (2016) places it front and center with great sensitivity and humor, while advocating for the importance of early detection and proper treatment.
+Unlike other k-dramas that merely use breast cancer as a plot device, Jealousy Incarnate (also known as Don't Dare to Dream; 2016) places it front and center with great sensitivity and humor, while advocating for the importance of early detection and proper treatment.

 As its title suggests, this hilarious 2016 rom-com is about the many incarnations that jealousy takes.
 Gong Hyo-jin stars as Pyo Na-ri, a hardworking weather forecaster caught in a love triangle with Lee Hwa-sin (Jo Jung-suk), a cocky and ambitious reporter, and his impossibly dreamy chaebol heir best friend (Go Kyung-Pyo, Reply 1988).
 As she works her way toward becoming a news announcer, she finds herself secretly helping Lee Hwa-sin through his breast cancer diagnosis and treatment.

 Set in the chaotic work environment of the fictional Seoul Broadcasting Corporation and the equally chaotic Rak Villa where our heroine lives, Jealousy Incarnate is populated with colorful characters and multiple love triangles (not all romantic).
 It's also full of memorable, hilarious scenes that are worth rewatching.
 Aside from the three main leads, this drama features a large ensemble of co-workers, family members, and neighbors, each with their own entanglements.
 There's a lot going on here, but the show never feels scattered or confusing because ample time is given to each story, and the talented cast is allowed to shine.